-Install a full soundproof floating ceiling system loosing as little as 5mm ceiling height with our Oscar Iso-Mount Type 1.
+Install a full soundproof floating ceiling system loosing as little as 6mm ceiling height with our Oscar Iso-Mount Type1.

 1. Remove the existing ceiling, (if refurbishment work), to expose the structural timber joists and the underside of the floor of the room above.
-Check the condition of the underside of the flooring system of the room above and seal any gaps or holes to provide an airtight seal using Oscar Seal acoustic sealant ref: OAS/1.
+Check the condition of the underside of the flooring system of the room above and seal any gaps or holes to provide an airtight seal using Oscar Seal acoustic sealant.

 2. Using either a laser level or long spirit level, check the level of the joists.

-4. Ensure the Iso-Support floating ceiling brackets are fixed so that the level is maintained in all directions.
+4. Ensure the Iso-Mount 'L' brackets are fixed so that the level is maintained in all directions.

 5. Assemble the floating ceiling Iso-Mounts by pushing the Iso-Rubber into position on the Iso-Saddle - the rubber is held in place by the side guides and the 4 triangular grippers and sits on the raised dimples.
-Then position the Iso-Saddle (with rubber assembly), onto the base of the Iso-Support Brackets.
+Then position the Iso-Saddle (with rubber assembly), onto the base of the Iso-Mount 'L' brackets.
 The Iso-Rubber sits flat and is held in place by 4 triangular grippers and side guides.

 Iso-Mount floating ceiling installation